Joseph Meek

 After he returned, he took part in the final Green River’s Ham Fork rendezvous of the Rocky Mountain Fur Company in the summer of 1834.

-Somewhere along the line, he married a Nez Perce woman by the name of Unentucken Tukutsey, “Lamb of the Mountain.”
+Somewhere along the line, he married a Nez Perce woman named Unentucken Tukutsey, “Lamb of the Mountain.”
 She bore him a daughter in 1838 named Helen Mar Meek.
 His first wife died in an attack by a Bannock raiding party, leaving him alone with his new baby daughter.
 He soon was given a new wife by Nez Perce Chief Kowesota.
-Her true name is unknown, but Meek called her “Virginia.”
+Her actual name is unknown, but Meek called her “Virginia.”

-By 1840, the trapping industry was declining, and Meek, along with his wife, and another trapper named Robert Newell, traveled to the Willamette Valley in Oregon, arriving on December 15, 1840.
-There he worked for various farmers and was involved with guiding the early wagon trains to Oregon.
-In 1841 he settled in Washington County, Oregon, where he farmed for himself.
+By 1840, the trapping industry was declining, and Meek, his wife, and another trapper named Robert Newell traveled to the Willamette Valley in Oregon, arriving on December 15, 1840.
+There, he worked for various farmers and guided the early wagon trains to Oregon.
+In 1841, he settled in Washington County, Oregon, and farmed for himself.
 He served as sheriff in 1843 under the newly formed Provisional Government.
-By 1845 he had prospered and won a seat in the provisional legislature.
+By 1845, he had prospered and won a seat in the provisional legislature.

 On November 29, 1847, the Whitman Massacre occurred.
-Not only did Meek lose his friends, Marcus and Narcissa, his daughter Helen Mar Meek was there at the time of the attack.
+Not only did Meek lose his friends, Marcus and Narcissa, but his daughter, Helen Mar Meek, was there at the time of the attack.
 She was just nine years old and one of 49 people who were kidnapped.
 She died in captivity.
-Early the next year, Meek traveled to Washington, D.C. with the news of the killings and the ensuing Cayuse War.
-In Washington, he met with President James K. Polk, who was married to his cousin, and argued forcefully for making the Oregon Country a federal territory.
+Early the following year, Meek traveled to Washington, D.C., with the news of the killings and the ensuing Cayuse War.
+In Washington, he met with President James K. Polk, who was married to his cousin and argued forcefully for making the Oregon Country a federal territory.

-The following year, Congress approved his requests, and Meek was appointed the territory’s Federal Marshal, a post he held for the next five years.
+Congress approved his requests the following year, and Meek was appointed the territory’s Federal Marshal, a post he held for the next five years.
 In this position, Meek oversaw the 1850 execution of the Indians found guilty in the Whitman Massacre.

 In 1855, he played a leading part in the Yakima War, organizing the Oregon Volunteers and winning the rank of Major for his service.
 Afterward, he was involved in politics, became an avid Unionist, and helped form the Republican Party of Oregon.

 On June 20, 1875, Joe died at his home at the age of 65.
 His wife, Virginia, survived him by almost 25 years.
 She died on March 3, 1900.
-They are both buried at the cemetery of the Tualatin Plains Presbyterian Church north of Hillsboro, Oregon.
+They are both buried at the Tualatin Plains Presbyterian Church cemetery north of Hillsboro, Oregon.

 At one time, Meek had said: